 For graduates wishing to obtain a baccalaureate degree in nursing, the ADN program provides a foundation for completion of BSN programs in Iowa.
 The University of Iowa College of Nursing offers the RN to BSN Progression Program in the North Iowa area.
 Through this program RNs may complete all course work for their BSN locally and online.

 Under the RN to BSN 3+1 structure, nursing students can take coursework at NIACC for three years and then complete their BSN degree in only one year through the University of Iowa online RN-BSN program.
 Students in their fifth term of the nursing program at NIACC, who have at least a 3.0 GPA, will have the opportunity for early, automatic admission into the Iowa RN-BSN program.
 Other can be admitted based on their application.

-NIACC also has a formalized articulation agreement to complete a baccalaureate degree in Nursing with Allen College, Clarke University, Coe College, Dordt College, Grand View University, Iowa Wesleyan University, Mercy College of Health Sciences, Morningside College, Mount Mercy University, St. Ambrose University, University of Dubuque, and William Penn University.
+NIACC also has a formalized articulation agreement to complete a baccalaureate degree in Nursing with Allen College, Briar Cliff University, Clarke University, Coe College, Dordt College, Grand View University, Iowa State University, Iowa Wesleyan University, Mercy College of Health Sciences, Mount Mercy University, St. Ambrose University, University of Dubuque, and William Penn University.